 We use the JIGSAW PSHE scheme of work to help the children appreciate the importance of caring for themselves and others

 We recognise that some children may require additional emotional support when dealing with challenges.
 We understand that these challenges may make children feel particularly vulnerable at times, and we are committed to support any child with targeted and appropriate assistance.
 Everyone deserves to have positive mental health and we understand that it is a shared staff responsibility to ensure the positive mental health and wellbeing of every child.

 To further support the work we do as a teaching team, we are fortunate to have trained members of staff who are specifically designated to provide children with specialist support in times of need.

 Mrs Scottow is our Mental Health Lead.
 Mrs Scottow works with the teaching team to plan, administer and advise on support strategies with the aim of promoting positive mental health for specific children.

 Mrs Lewis is our ELSA practitioner.
 Mrs Lewis provides targeted interventions for children to improve their emotional literacy.

-If you have any questions or concerns regarding your child's mental health or wellbeing, please contact Mr McGovern (SENCO) who will be more than happy to support and advise.
+If you have any questions or concerns regarding your child's mental health or wellbeing, please contact Mr Sharp (SENCO) who will be more than happy to support and advise.

 If you would like information, advice or activities to support your child's mental health and wellbeing at home, please use the following resources we have collated for you.